 The Trust continuously reviews its staffing and expenditure in light of anticipated pressures on the funding it receives.
 The policy of the Trust is to carry forward a prudent level of resources designed to meet the long-term cyclical needs of renewal and any other unforeseen contingencies, subject to the constraint that the level of resources and takes account of the levels recommended by the Education Skills funding Agency.

 a.
 RESERVES POLICY

-At the 31 August 2021 the Trust holds reserves totalling £48,237,238, which includes revenue reserves of £6,054,133 - of which circa £1m of was earmarked.
+At the 31 August 2022 the Trust holds reserves totalling £61,994k, which includes free reserves of £6,330k (earmarked circa £1m).
 All expenditure is categorised according to the source of funding, including tracking unrestricted reserves.